LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

 The stored procedures `add_resource_type`, `add_parameter_name`, `add_code_system`, and `add_any_resource` use the value to uniquely store the resource or supporting data element.

-Do not remove any of the tenant sequences, the sequence must provide unique, non-cycled integer values for the persistence layer to work properly.
+Do not remove any of the tenant sequences; these sequences must provide unique, non-cycled integer values for the persistence layer to work properly.

 ## Managing TABLE